Skip to Content

 Make This Recipe for Beans with Ham

 This easy and delicious Instant Pot ham and beans soup is perfect for a winter meal.
 It really is one of my favorite instant pot recipes.
-It’s warm, comforting, and hearty, with plenty of protein from the ham and fiber from the beans.

 The best part is that it only takes about 30 minutes to make in your Instant Pot!
 If you don’t have an Instant Pot, no problem – this recipe can also be made on the stovetop.
 Give it a try this weekend – we promise you won’t be disappointed!